luraess/parallel-gpu-workshop-JuliaCon21/README.md

 - Be able to leverage the computing power of modern GPU accelerated servers and supercomputers.

 <!-- > 💡 **Disclaimer**
->- The solvers presented in this short course, based on the **pseudo-transient method**, enable to solve PDEs iteratively and are well-suited for parallel execution (on GPUs).
-It is **not** the purpose of this course to provide an extensive overview of various solution techniques.
+>- The solvers presented in this workshop, based on the **pseudo-transient method**, enable to solve PDEs iteratively and are well-suited for parallel execution (on GPUs).
+It is **not** the purpose of this workshop to provide an extensive overview of various solution techniques.
 >- The performance assessment is done using the time / iteration metric which reflects the ability of the algorithm to efficiently exploit the memory bandwidth of the (parallel) hardware.
 Further performance considerations regarding the metric can be found [here](https://github.com/omlins/ParallelStencil.jl). -->

 ⤴️ [_back to content_](#content)

 # About this repository
-The course repository lists following folders and items:
+The workshop repository lists following folders and items:
 - the [data](data) folder contains various low resolution Greenland input data (bedrock topography, surface elevation, ice thickness, masks, ...) downscaled from [BedMachine Greenland v3] - note the filenames include grid resolution information `(nx, ny)`;
 - the [docs](docs) folder contains documentation linked in the [README](README.md);
 - the various _output_ folder will contain the codes output, mainly figures in `png` format;
-- the [scripts](scripts) folder contains the scripts this course is about 🎉
+- the [scripts](scripts) folder contains the scripts this workshop is about 🎉
-- the [extras](extras) folder contains supporting course material (not discussed live during the course);
+- the [extras](extras) folder contains supporting workshop material (not discussed live during the workshop);
 - the [`Project.toml`](Project.toml) file is the Julia project file, tracking the used packages and enabling a reproducible environment.

 > 👉 This repository is an interactive and dynamic source of information related to the workshop.